philtrade/mpify/README.md

     result = ranch(world_size, create_and_train_model, *args, ctx=TorchDDPCtx(), kwargs*)
  ```

-More notebook examples may come along in the future.
+More notebook examples will come along in the future.

 References: